Mobira Cityman 900

 The Mobira Cityman 900 was released in 1987 by Nokia-Mobira.
 It was one of the first handheld cell phones.
 The nickname of the phone in Finland was Gorba.
-This was because the General Secretary of the Communist Party of the Soviet Union Mikhail Gorbachev used a Cityman 900 (presented to him) to call Moscow during a press conference in October 1989 from the Hotel Kalastajantorppa.
+This was because the President of the Soviet Union Mikhail Gorbachev used a Cityman phone to talk to the Deputy Minister of Communications Vladimir Glinka in Moscow from Helsinki in October 1989.
+The call was made by the phone's owner Stefan Widomski, a Nokia executive.
+It is likely that the phone used was an earlier Cityman 450 model.

 Design

 The Cityman 900 has a total weight of 760 g.
 The phone measures 183 × 43 × 79 mm.

-In popular culture

-The Cityman 900 is featured prominently in several scenes from the 1987 film Lethal Weapon.